samuelcomeau6/OrcaSlicer-FullSpectrum/README.md

 ## Some background
-Snapmaker Orca is originally forked from Snapmaker_Orca.
+**Full Spectrum** is forked from Snapmaker Orca, which is originally forked from Orca Slicer by SoftFever.

-Snapmaker_Orca is originally forked from Bambu Studio, it was previously known as BambuStudio-SoftFever.
+Orca Slicer was originally forked from Bambu Studio, it was previously known as BambuStudio-SoftFever.
 Bambu Studio is forked from [PrusaSlicer](https://github.com/prusa3d/PrusaSlicer) by Prusa Research, which is from [Slic3r](https://github.com/Slic3r/Slic3r) by Alessandro Ranellucci and the RepRap community.
 Orca Slicer incorporates a lot of features from SuperSlicer by @supermerill Orca Slicer's logo is designed by community member Justin Levine(@freejstnalxndr)

 # License
+Full Spectrum is licensed under the GNU Affero General Public License, version 3.
+Full Spectrum is based on Snapmaker Orca.

 Snapmaker Orca is licensed under the GNU Affero General Public License, version 3.
-Orca Slicer is based on Snapmaker_Orca by SoftFever
+Snapmaker Orca is based on Orca Slicer by SoftFever.

 Orca Slicer is licensed under the GNU Affero General Public License, version 3.
 Orca Slicer is based on Bambu Studio by BambuLab.